islamdidarmd/Pet-Adoption/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
 As a newbie to jetpack compose, I tried to keep the UI as simple and easy to implement as possible.
-I tool inspiration from some design on uplabs.
+I took inspiration from some design on uplabs.
 The dataset is hardcoded.